- Rich Cimini, ESPN Staff Writer

 Loser -- The Bucs.
 You can bet they're not celebrating the anniversary in Tampa.
 It was an ill-advised trade when they made it, and it turned into an all-time bust.
 The Bucs, under new leadership, decided to cut Revis after only one season.
 After all the hype, he was just a one-year rental.
 In the end, the trade cost them a mid-first-round pick and $16 million, and the result was a 4-12 record and pink slips for coach Greg Schiano and GM Mark Dominik.

 Wealthy loser -- Revis.
 Financially, he made out nicely, making $10 million more from the Bucs than he would've received from the Jets in 2013 -- not a bad raise for a guy coming off ACL surgery.
 His unexpected trip to free agency allowed him to make another score, landing $12 million from the New England Patriots.
-Despite a two-year, $28 million haul, Revis has become a hired gun, a well-to-do journeyman who probably will spend the rest of his career going year to year and team to team.
+Despite a two-year, $29 million haul (including a $1 million roster bonus from the Jets before the trade), Revis has become a hired gun, a well-to-do journeyman who probably will spend the rest of his career going year to year and team to team.
 It's too bad because he could've gone down as one of the best and most beloved players in Jets history.